 Rewarding academic excellence through education, the Festival provides future generations the opportunity to grow and prosper.
 As tribute to the late Mayor of Oxnard whose vision helped the Festival in its infancy, the Dr. Kato Scholarship Award grants $6,000 annually to assist in higher education.
-For over a decade, close to $20,000 has been allocated in memoriam to deserving college bound students.
+Over the past decade, $37,500 has been allocated to deserving college bound students.

 Collaborating with the California Strawberry Commission to show appreciation to those whose jobs are a vital part of the strawberry industry’s success, the Festival also funds annual scholarships to children of strawberry farm workers.
 Applicants must have at least one parent who has been employed as a strawberry farm worker for the past two consecutive seasons.
 Based on merit, these awards have contributed to many successful achievements.

 Over the past few decades, over $1.3 million has been awarded for:

 • Accredited Trade Schools

 Additionally, a $25,000 endowment scholarship at California State University Channel Islands is completely Festival funded, offering another avenue of development for future generations.

 Through conscious actions, careful planning, respect and accountability, the Festival reaches out far beyond the spectacle of the weekend celebration to help empower aspiring students to reach their goals.
 The committee members and staff work year round to maintain the success of the two-day event that is vital to thousands of young adults discovering the best in themselves.
 Who knows, perhaps someday a scholar will return home to Ventura County with a passion and vision that ultimately is an offshoot of a little strawberry that tastes delicious.